What is a GSP?

-The Groundwater Sustainability Plan (GSP) is a requirement of the 2014 Sustainable Groundwater Management Act (SGMA).
-The State law requires all high- and medium-priority basin GSA’s (Groundwater Sustainability Agencies) develop and implement a GSP.
-Basins designated as medium- or high-priority and critically overdrafted are required to complete a GSP by January 31, 2020.
+The Groundwater Sustainability Plan (GSP) is a roadmap for how a basin will avoid the adverse effects of overdraft and achieve balanced levels of groundwater to reach sustainability; the GSP is a requirement of the 2014 Sustainable Groundwater Management Act (SGMA).
+The State law requires all high- and medium-priority basin GSAs (Groundwater Sustainability Agencies) to develop and implement a GSP.
+Basins designated as medium or high-priority and critically overdrafted are required to complete a GSP by January 31, 2020.
 SGMA defines a basin as critically overdrafted “when continuation of present water management practices would probably result in significant adverse overdraft-related environmental, social, or economic impacts.”
-The GSP is a roadmap for how a basin will avoid the adverse effects of overdraft and achieve balanced levels of groundwater to reach sustainability.

 For more detail on the required components of the GSP, click to view the CA DWR Plan Outline: click here

 The CA State Water Resources Control Board is the SGMA enforcement agency.
-If GSA’s do not meet mandates stipulated in SGMA, the Board will intervene to implement the law.
+If GSAs fail to meet mandates stipulated in SGMA, the Board will intervene to implement the law.
 If the GSP is found by DWR and the SWRCB to be inadequate after the January 31 2020 deadline, the subbasin will be deemed “probationary” and the State Board will step in.
 State Intervention will require any groundwater extractors to file an extraction report with the State Water Board, and the Board may require the use of meters to measure extractions.
-The associated fees of State Intervention are much higher than fees collected by the local GSA, and would not include beneficial local projects for sustainability.
-The State Intervention fee structure is pictured below (click image to enlarge).
+The associated fees of State Intervention are much higher than fees collected by the local GSA, and would not include beneficial local projects.

 Click here for an SWRCB outline of State Intervention: click here